How the Leading Edge Energy Tender process works

 Simply renewing a contract can cost businesses thousands of dollars, which is why we always encourage clients to issue a new call for tenders, rather than just signing up with their existing retailer again.

-Do you need help to identify the best business energy tenders?
+Do you need help identifying the best business energy offers?

-If you would like us to go to issue a business energy tender on your behalf, simply fill out our Letter of Authorisation webform.
-This simply gives us authority to request quotes on your behalf.
+If you would like us to issue a business energy tender on your behalf, simply fill out our Letter of Authority web form.
+This simply authorises us to request quotes for you.

-If you want to chat about your options in further detail, call us today for a free consultation with one of our Energy Management Consultants on 1300-852-770.
+If you would like to chat about your options in further detail, call us today for a free consultation with one of our Energy Management Consultants on 1300-852-770.

 You can also drop us an email at info@leadingedgeenergy.com.au and we’ll get in touch with you.